Learn to Fly (A1 song): Shannon Noll version

-The song was covered in 2004 by Noll, a runner-up of Australian Idol.
+The song was covered in 2004 by Shannon Noll, a runner-up of Australian Idol.
 It was released as the third single from his debut album, That's What I'm Talking About.
 The single was promoted as a strictly limited edition release of 40,000 copies, all of which were sold during its 13-week chart run.
-In July 2004, it debuted at number one on the Australia ARIA singles chart and is certified Gold by ARIA with sales of over 35,000.
+In July 2004, it debuted at number one on the Australia ARIA singles chart and is certified gold by ARIA with sales of over 35,000.
 Noll often mentioned that "Learn to Fly" was his favourite track from his debut album, and dedicated the performance of the track to his late father during the Up Close with Shannon Noll television special.

 The single release includes two previously unreleased B-sides, one being a cover of the Southern Sons 1991 hit "Hold Me in Your Arms" (the song with which Noll auditioned for Australian Idol) and the other being a cover of the Michael Jackson hit "Gone Too Soon".
 Noll performed "Gone Too Soon" to a tearful audience during the broadcast of the 2004 Allan Border Medal as a tribute to Australian cricketer David Hookes, who was killed during an altercation at a Melbourne bar several months earlier.